jasperwreed/Sudoku-GUI-Game/README.md

 # Sudoku-GUI-Game

 Sudoku GUI Game is just that...
-A sudoku game.
+A Sudoku game.
 You are able to play just like any other sudoku game, but you are also able to get the solution by pressing spacebar.

 ## Instructions